NhanAZ/Stuff/PMBigLogs.md

 - Registered but ineligible ticking chunks are no longer rechecked every tick.
     - This was causing wasted cycles during async worker backlog.
     - The internal system must call `markTickingChunkForRecheck()` whenever a ticking chunk's eligibility for ticking has potentially changed, rather than just when it has changed from a yes to a no.

+# 4.21.1
+Released 30th May 2023.

+# 4.22.0
+Released 7th June 2023.

+**For Minecraft: Bedrock Edition 1.20.0**

+This is a support release for Minecraft: Bedrock Edition 1.20.0.

+**Plugin compatibility:** Plugins for previous 4.x versions will run unchanged on this release, unless they use internal APIs, reflection, or packages like the `pocketmine\network\mcpe` namespace.
+Do not update plugin minimum API versions unless you need new features added in this release.

+**WARNING: If your plugin uses the `pocketmine\network\mcpe` namespace, you're not shielded by API change constraints.**
+Consider using the `mcpe-protocol` directive in `plugin.yml` as a constraint if you're using packets directly.

+## Interim releases
+If you're upgrading from 4.20.x directly to 4.22.x, please also read the following changelogs, as the interim releases contain important changes:
+- [4.21.0](https://github.com/pmmp/PocketMine-MP/blob/4.22.0/changelogs/4.21.md#4210) - PHP 8.1 minimum version, minor performance improvements

+## General
+- Added support for Minecraft: Bedrock Edition 1.20.0.
+- Removed support for older versions.

+## Fixes
+- Removed deprecated `ReflectionProperty::setAccessible()` calls.
+- Fixed jukebox music not stopping when destroyed by an explosion.

+# 4.22.1
+Released 9th June 2023.

+## Fixes
+- Reokaced workaround for an old teleporting client bug:
+  - This workaround broke due to an additional client bug introduced by 1.20, causing players to become frozen to observers when teleported.
+  - The original client bug has still not been fixed, meaning a new workaround was needed, but no perfect solution could be found.
+  - The new workaround involves broadcasting teleport movements as regular movements, which causes unwanted interpolation between the old and new positions, but otherwise works correctly.
+This solution is not ideal, but it is the best we can do for now.
+  - See issues [#4394](https://github.com/pmmp/PocketMine-MP/issues/4394) and [#5810](https://github.com/pmmp/PocketMine-MP/issues/5810) for more details.

+## Fixes
+- Fixed server crash due to a bug in upstream dependency [`netresearch/jsonmapper`](https://github.com/cweiske/JsonMapper).

 # 5.0.0
 Released 1st June 2023.